node-red/designs/designs/flow-testing/README.md

 ### Flow testing

 Rather then testing a single node the flow test will test a flow as a whole.
-Here an input node in the flow will be selected as the starting node for the test and an object will be specified to originate from the starting node.
+Here an input node in the flow will be selected as the starting node for a test and a msg object will be specified to originate from the starting node.
 This will allow the flow to be tested end to end.

-- The test specification should permit some setup to occur before testing starts, such as setting environment variable or initialising context objects
+- The test specification should permit some setup to occur before testing starts, such as setting environment variables or initialising context objects
 - The test defines the starting node and the message the starting node will output
 - The test can override the configuration properties of any node in the flow for the duration of the test
 - The test can specify the same assertions available to the single node test (input message is exactly *{...}* or input message contains property *x* and property *x* has value *y*, ...) for any nodes in the flow, and optionally specify if the node should be run or not.
 (E.g. a database write node should not actually write to a database, but the test should verify the data arriving at the node would result in the correct database record being created)